From the Head of School & Principal, Liz Swift:

 When will I know if my daughter is admitted?

-Decision letters for the Class of 2022 and transfer students applying by the January 2018 deadline will be mailed in February 2018.
+Decision letters for the Class of 2023—and for transfer students applying by the January 9, 2019, deadline—will be mailed in February 2019.

 Is there a wait-list?

 Applicants who meet HNA’s admissions criteria may sometimes be placed on a wait-list in February if the number of qualified applicants exceeds the capacity of the incoming 9th-grade class.
 Applicants on that wait-list will hear from the school no later than June; those who cannot be accommodated must subsequently re-apply for admission as a transfer student.
 There are no other wait-lists, such as a wait-list for applications.

 To receive an Holy Names Academy admissions packet, or arrange a campus visit for your 8th-grade student, please e-mail your request to the Admissions Office.

 Please include: Parent's name, student's name, mailing address, phone number and e-mail.
 Please indicate student's current school and grade level.

-• Holy Names Academy Admissions Brochure (large PDF, 7mb)
+• Holy Names Academy Admissions BROCHURE (PDF, 2 MB)